 There are no agreements to which the Company is party that might be affected by a change of control of the Company except for the agreement in relation to the Company's credit facility.
-The Company entered into a £25 million Facility Agreement with State Street Bank International GmbH, expiring on 14 October 2024.
+The Company entered into a £25 million Facility Agreement with State Street Bank International GmbH on 19 October 2020, which has been further extended to 13 October 2025.
 This agreement could alter or terminate on the change of control of the Company.
 Further information is disclosed in note 6 to the Financial Statements.